Yeomen of the Guard: Non-Commissioned Officers' ranks and insignia

 Non-commissioned officers are the two Messenger Sergeant Majors (MSM), the Divisional Sergeant Majors (DSM) heading each division, the Yeoman Bed Goers (YBG), the Yeoman Bed Hangers (YBH), and the Yeomen.

 The badges of rank are worn on the right upper arm: The MSM wear four gold chevrons point down surmounted by a gold crown.
-The DSM are recognizable by four white chevrons surmounted by a gold crown.
+The DSM are recognisable by four white chevrons surmounted by a gold crown.
 All Sergeant majors are distinguished by their black batons, which they carry instead of the partisan.

 Differences between the Yeoman of the Guard and the Yeoman Warders

 The Yeomen of the Guard, the original "Beefeaters", are often confused with the Yeomen Warders of His Majesty's Royal Palace and Fortress the Tower of London, who are also known as "Beefeaters", a similar but distinct body.
 The Yeoman Warders wear their daily "undress" dark blue uniform and only on ceremonial occasions wear the Yeomen of the Guard's distinctive uniform that consists of a royal red tunic with purple facings and stripes and gold lace ornaments, red knee-breeches and red stockings, flat hat, and black shoes with red, white and blue rosettes.
-The gold-embroidered emblems on the back and front of the coats consist of the crowned Tudor Rose, the shamrock and the thistle, the motto Dieu et mon droit, and the royal cypher of the reigning sovereign (currently CR for "Carolus Rex").
+The gold-embroidered emblems on the back and front of the coats consist of the crowned Tudor Rose, the shamrock and the thistle, the motto Dieu et mon droit, and the royal cypher of the reigning sovereign (currently CIIIR for "Carolus Rex").
 The State Dress is sometimes worn without a white ruff, which is reserved for highly official occasions.

 The item of uniform that distinguishes The Yeomen of the Guard from the Tower Warders is the red cross-belt or baldric, worn from the left shoulder.
 This is a relic from the time when the Guard, and not the Warders, carried the harquebus.